Marie Leszczyńska: Private relationship to Louis XV

 The marriage by proxy took place on 15 August 1725 in the Cathedral of Strasbourg, Louis XV being represented by his cousin, the Duke of Orléans Louis le Pieux.
 For her marriage, Maria's Polish name was changed to the French Marie.
 Despite her surname being difficult for the French to pronounce, it was still often used by commoners.
 She was escorted by Mademoiselle de Clermont, seven ladies-in-waiting, two maids-of-honour, numerous equerries and pages in a long train of coaches; however, she was not welcomed by triumphal entries, diplomatic greetings or the other official celebrations, as was normally the custom upon the arrival of a foreign princess for a royal marriage.
 Marie made a good impression upon the public from the beginning, such as when she handed out largesse on her way to her wedding in Fontainebleau.

 Louis and Marie first met on the eve of their wedding on 4 September 1725 at the Château de Fontainebleau.
 Marie was twenty-two years old and Louis fifteen.
 The couple were reported to have fallen in love at first sight, based on eyewitness accounts such as those of Cardinal de Rohan's letter and that of the Duke de Bourbon who were present when they met.
-Their relationship was very happy and idyllic at first and for eight years Louis XV was faithful to his wife and even compared Marie's beauty to Blanche of Castile's.
+Their relationship was very happy and idyllic at first and for eight years Louis XV was faithful to his wife and even compared Marie's beauty to that of Blanche of Castile.
 The Duke de Richelieu, best friend of the King, noted in his memoirs that Louis XV had a "true passion" for Marie Leczinska and at first resisted the idea of taking a mistress while his wife was pregnant.
 He had been impatient to marry her, was reportedly flattered to have a twenty-two-year-old wife, and refused to allow criticism of her appearance.